yell/integral/README.md

 This application created for numerical integration using [Gaussian quadrature](http://en.wikipedia.org/wiki/Gaussian_quadrature).
 Parser and integration parts are written in C
 Interface created in Qt 5.2.1
+Application is optimized for Windows 7 1366x768.
+There aren't any other tests yet.

 ### Parser